Who is Christopher S. "Kit" Bond?

 - Every courtroom is equipped with state-of-the-art courtroom audio-visual and evidence display equipment.

-- The Honorable Nanette K. Laughrey, U.S. District Judge, and The Honorable Matt J. Whitworth, U.S. Magistrate Judge, currently have chambers in the new Court House.
+- The Honorable Nanette K. Laughrey, U.S. District Judge, and The Honorable Willie J. Epps, Jr., U.S. Magistrate Judge, currently have chambers in the new Court House.

 The U.S. District Court for the Western District of Missouri, located on the North side of High Street, met in this building from 1885 until 1934.
 The U.S. Circuit Court for the Western District of Missouri also met here until that court was abolished in 1912.
 The District Court moved to its next location directly across the street in 1934.